British Girl Bakes Logo

 #4 Prepare your cake layers

-When your cake layers are cool, prepare them for your cake.
-This means shaping them, by trimming off any domed tops with a serrated bread knife.
-This will make the cake layers flat so that they stack on top of each other without making the cake lean to one side.
+When your layers are cool, it's time to prepare them.
+This means shaping them by trimming off any domed tops with a serrated bread knife.
+This will make the cake layers flat so that they stack neatly on top of each other.
+Uneven \layers can cause cakes to lean to one side so don't skip this step!

 trim cake layers to level 10 Tips for your First Cake

-If you want to create more layers of cake, cut each layer in half horizontally and instead of 2 layers you’ll have four!
+If you want to create more layers, cut each layer in half horizontally.
+Now instead of two layers you’ll have four!

 divide cake layers in half with serrated knife 10 Tips for your First Cake

 If you like you can drizzle them with simple syrup, which will keep them moist for several days.
-Simple syrup is just equal parts of water and sugar simmered together until the sugar dissolves, and then let it cool before drizzling.
-Pay special attention to the edges of the cake layers, which are the parts that will dry out fastest so they’re the most important to keep moist.
+Simple syrup is made with equal parts of water and sugar, for example half a cup of each.
+Bring them to a simmer until the sugar dissolves and then let the syrup cool.
+You can drizzle the syrup with a squeezy bottle or brush it with a pastry brush.
+Pay special attention to the edges of the cakes, which will dry out fastest so they’re the most important to keep moist.

 drizzle cake layers with simple syrup 10 Tips for your First Cake